 Are you struggling to stay awake throughout the day now that you’re pregnant?
-You knew pregnancy wouldn’t be easy, but is it normal to always feel so tired?

 While the most common sign of pregnancy is a missed period, some women recall extreme fatigue being one of their first indicators.